Texas vacation rental tax guide

 These guests are exempt from state and local lodging taxes:

-- The U.S. government and its employees traveling on official business
+- Federal government agencies and their employees traveling on official business

 - Foreign diplomats issued a tax exemption card by the U.S. Department of State, unless the card specifically excludes hotel tax